-- For Cisco Nexus Dashboard Insights with ACI type, it is recommended that you enable Flow Telemetry.
+- For Cisco Nexus Dashboard Insights with the ACI type, we recommend that you enable Flow Telemetry.
 If that is not available for your configuration, use Netflow.
-However, you can determine which mode of flow to use based upon your fabric configuration. - Enabling both Flow Telemetry and Netflow is not supported for ACI fabric. - Netflow, in Cisco Nexus 9000 series switches, supports a small subset of the published export fields in the RFC.
+However, you can determine which mode of flow to use based upon your fabric configuration. - Enabling both Flow Telemetry and Netflow is not supported for a Cisco ACI fabric. - Netflow, in Cisco Nexus 9000 series switches, supports a small subset of the published export fields in the RFC.

 - Netflow is captured only on the ingress port of a flow as only the ingress switch exports the flow.
-Netflow cannot be captured on fabric ports. - For Netflow, Cisco Nexus Dashboard requires the configuration of persistent IPs under cluster configuration, and 7 IPs in the same subnet as the data network are required. - After you enable Netflow in Nexus Dashboard Insights, you must obtain the Netflow collector IP address and configure Cisco APIC with the collector IP address.
+Netflow cannot be captured on fabric ports. - For Netflow, Cisco Nexus Dashboard requires the configuration of persistent IP addresses under cluster configuration, and 7 IP addresses in the same subnet as the data network are required. - After you enable Netflow in Nexus Dashboard Insights, you must obtain the Netflow collector IP address and configure Cisco APIC with the collector IP address.
 See Cisco APIC and NetFlow.

 To obtain the Netflow collector IP address, navigate to Admin > System Settings > Flow Collection.
-In the Flow Collection per Site table, click View in the Collector List column.
+In the Flow Collection per Fabric table, click View in the Collector List column.